jleffler/soq/README.md

 than 10K of Stack Overflow reputation will not be able to see the referenced question.

-As of 2016-08-20, the repository is mostly stable, now.
+As of 2016-08-20, the repository is mostly stable.
-Most of the material is present in a separate source directory for each question, such as src/so-3567-8399.
+Most of the material is present with a separate source directory for each question, such as src/so-3567-8399.
 There are some exceptions to this in the src directory, with composite directories containing code related to multiple SO questions, or no SO